-How to fix the “No SIM Card Detected” error on Samsung Galaxy devices
+How to fix “No SIM Card Detected” on Samsung Galaxy devices

-If your Samsung Galaxy device shows “No SIM Card inserted” or “No SIM Card detected” even though a SIM card is installed, the issue could be caused by a loose SIM card, dirty tray, or network settings.
+If your Samsung Galaxy shows “No SIM Card detected” even with a SIM inserted, it’s usually caused by a loose card, dirt, or network settings.
+Restarting, reinserting the SIM, or resetting network settings typically fixes it.

 Restart your Samsung Galaxy device